What is Collaborative Divorce and Will it Work for You?

 When one partner has a history of abusing the other, collaborative divorce is not the right choice.
 Even if the abuse happened long in the past, lingering fear, resentment, and a power imbalance make it impossible for the couple to work together in a productive way that serves both parties’ needs.

-Couples who Do Not Trust Each Other
+Couples Who Do Not Trust Each Other

 Similar to couples who cannot communicate effectively, couples who do not trust each other are not suited to collaborative divorce.
 After all, if an individual does not trust his or her spouse to be upfront about the state and value of their marital assets, how can he or she expect to have a constructive conversation about them?
 An individual who suspects his or her spouse is hiding assets may enlist a forensic accountant to locate any hidden assets to ensure they are accurately divided.

 Sometimes, outside professionals have to get involved in a divorce to help the couple reach appropriate determinations, like valuing their home so the couple can decide whether to sell it or have one partner buy out the other’s share of its value.
-This is not the same as needing a forensic accountant to uncover hidden assets ”“ any time there is deception or even suspected deception at play in a divorce, the couple should not choose a collaborative divorce.
+This is not the same as needing a forensic accountant to uncover hidden assets.
+Any time there is deception or even suspected deception at play in a divorce, the couple should not choose a collaborative divorce.

-Couples who Need Structure and Guidance from the Court
+Couples Who Need Structure and Guidance from the Court

 Sometimes, even couples who can work together want the additional support and structure that the courtroom brings.
 These couples might choose to have the court determine every part of their divorce or just the parts where they cannot reach their own agreement, like their child custody order.